-2. Additional Operational Considerations.
+- 2. Additional Operational Considerations. - a.

-- a.
 Measures and Measurement Years.
 ODM reserves the right to revise the measures and measurement years established in this appendix (and any corresponding compliance periods), as needed, due to unforeseen circumstances.
 Unless otherwise noted, the most recent report or study finalized prior to the end of the contract period will be used in determining the MCP's performance level for that contract period. - b.
 Performance Standards Compliance Determination.
 In the event the MCP's performance cannot be evaluated for a performance measure and measurement year established in Table 1. of this appendix, ODM in its sole discretion will deem the MCP to have met or to have not met the standard(s) for that particular measure and measurement year depending on the circumstances involved (e.g., if a HEDIS measure was assigned an audit result of "Not Report" on the MCP's Final Audit Report and the "Not Report" designation was determined to be the result of a material bias caused by the MCP, ODM would deem the MCP to have not met the standard(s) for that measure and measurement year). - c.
 Performance Standards Retrospective Adjustment.
 ODM will implement the use of a uniform methodology, as needed, for the retrospective adjustment of any Minimum Performance Standard listed in Table 1 of this appendix, except for the CAHPS measure standards.
-This methodology will be implemented at ODM's sole discretion.
+This methodology will be implemented at ODM's sole discretion. - d.
+Nonrenewal or Termination Compliance Determination.
+If this Agreement is terminated or nonrenewed, ODM will determine compliance for the most recent measurement year prior to termination or nonrenewal.
+If the MCP is determined to be noncompliant with a standard set forth in this Appendix for this period, ODM will take noncompliance action in accordance with Appendix N of this Agreement.